Schwab’s & Obits & the Mortality Heebie-Jeebies

 The Three Stooges get the heebie-jeebies.

-At some point, I tagged these occasional episodes “the mortality heebie-jeebies.”
-I think I first heard the phrase heebie-jeebies from a Three Stooges short, and they probably copped it from Louis Armstrong, who got it from the Barney Google comic strip in the ’20s.
+They probably copped it from Louis Armstrong, who got it from the Barney Google comic strip in the ’20s.
 I liked heebie-jeebies better than “the willies.”
 Whatever those were.
-(Oh, STFU.)

-Pardon the digression.
 Point is: The random preciousness of life must always end in death.

 Death is life’s ultimate rip-off.

+No one here gets out alive, as Jim Morrison growled in 1968.
 All things must pass, as George Harrison noted in 1969 and 1970.
 Out of the blue and into the black, as Neil Young put it several years later.

 The Leap of Faith

 We had many discussions about this; they always ended with that leap of faith.
+Pop was more agnostic than Christian; I’ve tended to be the same.

-A young reverend joined the ossified senior ministers at Miami Shores Presbyterian church.
+A young reverend joined the ossified senior ministers at Miami Shores Presbyterian Church.
 Circa 1964.
 Big congregation, more than 3,000.
 My parents sang in the choir for a time.
 The rev held a weekly group session with 8th and 9th graders; I was in 8th.
 He was the “Hoodlum Priest” and we white middle-class adolescent smart-asses were the hoodlums.

 Frank Holl: 'I am the Resurrection and the Life'